chinmaychinara91/ARHeadMountedFacialCapture/README.md

 This has all the major source code needed for the project

-C# scripts has the code for server that receives the data from the client and displays it either on teh HoloLens or in the Unity browser
+C# scripts have the code for server that receives the data from the client and displays it either on teh HoloLens or in the Unity browser

-The Python scripts have the code for calibrating and accessing the data from the Pupil Labs' cameras
+The Python scripts have the code for calibrating and accessing the data from the Pupil Labs' cameras which act as the client